 Pet Insurance Can Help You And Your Pup

-Keep in mind that there can be many costs associated with diagnosing and treating bladder stones.
-In fact, bladder/urinary tract disease is one of the top 10 most vet-treated conditions for dogs, and continued treatment can hit your finances.
+Remember that many costs can be associated with diagnosing and treating bladder stones.
+In fact, bladder and urinary tract disease is one of the top 10 most vet-treated conditions for dogs, and continued treatment can hit your finances.

-You may want to consider signing up for pet insurance as a proactive measure to lower your financial risk for potential health threats during your dog’s lifetime.
+You may consider signing up for pet insurance as a proactive measure to lower your financial risk for potential health threats during your dog’s lifetime.
 Why?
-Pet insurance is one of the best things you can do for your dog — not only for the health of your pup, but to save you from financial trouble should an accident, illness, or pet emergency arise.
+Pet insurance is one of the best things you can do for your dog — not only for your pup’s health but to save you from financial trouble should an accident, illness, or pet emergency arise.

 Depending on the type of bladder stones your dog has dealt with, you can make some dietary changes and do preventative screenings to prevent recurring stones.
 For stones that occur because of certain chemicals being present in the urine, your vet can recommend a special diet to avoid those chemicals building up again.
 If an infection is the culprit, periodic urinalysis can monitor for bacteria in your pup’s urine.

 Either way, it’s crucial to increase the amount of water your dog is drinking to dilute the chemicals or bacteria in their urine.
-It’s also essential to remember that once they have bladder stones, it’s likely they can occur again, so you need to take precautions.
+It’s also essential to remember that once your dog has bladder stones, it’s likely to occur again, so you need to take precautions.

 Bladder Stones And Other Urinary Tract Infections